AgileRL/AgileRL/docs/tutorials/arena_training/index.rst

 .. seealso::

-   :ref:`arena_client` for the full CLI and SDK reference (commands, manifests, and API details).
+   :ref:`arena_client` for the full CLI and Python SDK reference (commands, manifests, and API details).

    :ref:`trainers` for how :class:`~agilerl.training.trainer.LocalTrainer` and
    :class:`~agilerl.training.trainer.ArenaTrainer` relate to local and cloud training.